 These Arm Sleeves May Have Saved My Skin

 I’ve spent thousands of hours on the bike in the sun.
-Like most cyclists, I never thought much about sun exposure—until recently.
-My wife encouraged me to go to a free skin check clinic, and that visit may have changed everything.
+Like many cyclists, I didn’t give much thought to sun exposure—until recently.
+My wife encouraged me to go to a free skin check clinic.
+That visit may have changed my life.

 The doctor found a suspicious spot on my arm.
-A follow-up with the dermatologist confirmed it was precancerous and could turn into something more serious if I didn’t act.
-That was a wake-up call.
+A follow-up with a dermatologist confirmed it was precancerous and could develop into something more serious if left untreated.
+That was my wake-up call.

 That’s when I found these: OutdoorEssentials UV Sun Protection Arm Sleeves.
 I ordered a set, wore them on a ride, and haven’t stopped since.